-SEC.
-19. Section 597u of the Penal Code is amended to read: 597u. (a) No person, peace officer, officer of a humane society, or officer of-a pound an animal shelter or animal regulation department of a public agency shall kill any animal by using any of the following methods:

-(1) Carbon monoxide gas.

-- (2) Intracardiac injection of a euthanasia agent on a conscious animal, unless the animal is heavily sedated or anesthetized in a humane manner, or comatose, or unless, in light of all the relevant circumstances, the procedure is justifiable. - (b) With respect to the killing of any dog or cat, no person, peace officer, officer of a humane society, or officer of a pound an animal shelter or animal regulation department of a public agency shall use any of the methods specified in subdivision (a) or any of the following methods: - (1) High-altitude decompression chamber. - (2) Nitrogen-gas gas. - SEC.
-20. Section 597v of the Penal Code is amended to read: 597v.
-No person, peace officer, officer of a humane society, or officer of a pound an animal shelter or animal regulation department of a public agency shall kill any newborn dog or cat whose eyes have not yet opened by any other method than by the use of chloroform vapor or by inoculation of barbiturates. - SEC.
+- (d) Notwithstanding any other provisions of this section, any officer of an animal shelter or animal regulation department or humane society, or any officer of a police or sheriff's department may, with the approval of his or her immediate superior, humanely euthanize any abandoned animal in the field in any case where the animal is too severely injured to move or where a veterinarian is not available and it would be more humane to euthanize the animal. - SEC.
+19. Section 597u of the Penal Code is amended to read: 597u. (a) No person, peace officer, officer of a humane society, or officer of an animal shelter or animal regulation department of a public agency shall kill any animal by using any of the following methods: - (1) Carbon monoxide gas. - (2) Intracardiae injection of a euthanasia agent on a conscious animal, unless the animal is heavily sedated or anesthetized in a humane manner, or comatose, or unless, in light of all the relevant eircumstances, the procedure is justifiable. - (b) With respect to the killing of any dog or eat, no person, peace officer, officer of a humane society, or officer of an animal shelter or animal regulation department of a public agency shall use any of the methods specified in subdivision (a) or any of the following methods: - (1) High-altitude decompression chamber. - (2) Nitrogen gas. - SEC.
+20. Section 597v of the Penal Code is amended to read: - 597v.
+No person, peace officer, officer of a humane society, or officer of an animal shelter or animal regulation department of a public agency shall kill any newborn dog or cat whose eyes have not yet opened by any other method than by the use of chloroform vapor or by inoculation of barbiturates. - SEC.
 21. Section 599e of the Penal Code is amended to read: 599e.
-Every animal which is unfit, by reason of its physical condition, for the purpose for which such those animals are usually employed, and when there is no reasonable probability of-such that animal ever becoming fit for the purpose for which it is usually employed, shall be by the owner or lawful possessor of the same, deprived of life within 12 hours after being notified by any peace officer, officer of said society, or employee of a pound an animal shelter or animal regulation department of a public agency who is a veterinarian, to kill the same, and such the owner, possessor, or person omitting or refusing to comply with the provisions of this section shall, upon conviction, be deemed guilty of a misdemeanor, and after-such that conviction the court or magistrate having jurisdiction of such that offense shall order any peace officer, officer of said society, or officer of a pound an animal shelter or animal regulation department of a public agency, to immediately kill-such that animal; provided, that this shall not apply to such an
+Every animal which is unfit, by reason of its physical condition, for the purpose for which those animals are usually employed, and when there is no reasonable probability of that animal ever becoming fit for the purpose for which it is usually employed, shall be by the owner or lawful possessor of the same, 2 deprived of life within 12 hours after being notified by any peace 3 officer, officer of said society, or employee of an animal shelter 4 or animal regulation department of a public agency who is a 5 veterinarian, to kill the same, and the owner, possessor, or person 6 omitting or refusing to comply with the provisions of this section 7 shall, upon conviction, be deemed guilty of a misdemeanor, and 8 after that conviction the court or magistrate having jurisdiction of 9 that offense shall order any peace officer, officer of said society, 10 or officer of an animal shelter or animal regulation department of 11 a public agency, to immediately kill that animal; provided, that 12 this shall not apply to an owner keeping any old or diseased animal 13 belonging to him or her on his or her own premises with proper 14